carmenere/easy-manuals/linux/job-control.md

-# fundamental concepts of job control in UNIX:
+# Fundamental concepts of job control in UNIX:

 ## Process groups
 **Each** *process* in the system is a member of a **process group**.<br>